Mobile Payments for Restaurants: How Emerging Payments Can Boost Guest Experience

 Even better: not only has online ordering increased sales for full-service restaurants, but it’s also increased the average check size.
 The majority of restaurants report that customers spend up to 20% more on online orders – due to more add-ons and more menu items per check.

-Choosing to accept mobile payments, in-store or through online ordering, is just one more way restaurateurs can evolve with consumers.
-Choice, convenience, and a willingness to evolve with technology are all ways to win the business of today’s diners.
+Working with a restaurant merchant services provider that lets you accept mobile payments, in-store or through online ordering, is just one more way you can evolve with your consumers.
+Choice, convenience, and a willingness to evolve with restaurant payment processing technology are all ways to win the business of today’s diners.